-Community-engaged teaching takes many forms at Binghamton University, and the Center for Civic Engagement works to support the many faculty and staff members who already incorporate community-engagement into their teaching, as well as those who are interested in learning more about service-learning and other high impact educational practices.
+Community-engaged teaching takes many forms at Binghamton University, and the Center for Civic Engagement works to support the many faculty and staff members who already incorporate community engagement into their teaching, as well as those who are interested in learning more about Community-engaged learning and other high impact educational practices.
 The CCE works with faculty members from every discipline and all levels of experience to incorporate these practices across Binghamton University's campus.

 Whether you've just started to explore community-engaged teaching or you've been using the pedagogy for years and want to develop a new course, the CCE can help you think through the process.